lanternofsea/lanternofsea/README.md

 <h1>Hello, I'm Safiyya.</h1>
- I'm a University student interested in Cybersecurity and am aiming to broaden and apply my knowledge into a physical scenario.
+ I am a university student interested in Cybersecurity, aiming to broaden my knowledge and apply it into practical solutions.
 Below is an overview of my programming coursework.
 Feel free to take a look!

 <h2>College Coursework</h2>